ietf-wg-privacypass/base-drafts/draft-ietf-privacypass-architecture.md

 {::boilerplate bcp14}

-The following terms are used throughout this document.
+The following terms are used throughout this document:

+Client:
-- Client: An entity that seeks authorization to an Origin.
+: An entity that seeks authorization to an Origin.

+Origin:
-- Origin: An entity that redeems tokens presented by Clients.
+: An entity that redeems tokens presented by Clients.

+Issuer:
-- Issuer: An entity that issues tokens to Clients for properties attested to by the Attester.
+: An entity that issues tokens to Clients for properties attested to by the Attester.

+Attester:
-- Attester: An entity that attests to properties of Client for the purposes of token issuance.
+: An entity that attests to properties of Client for the purposes of token issuance.

 # Architecture